steve-haar/movie-magic/README.md

 # Movie Magic

+This repository was bootstrapped with [Code Shaper](https://code-shaper.dev).

-This is an example of using Code Shaper to generate applications using the following frameworks:
+It shows how Code Shaper can be used to create applications and services more efficiently compared to coding from scratch.
+We have provided sample applications using the following frameworks:

 1. [React](https://reactjs.org/)
 2. [Next.js](https://nextjs.org/)
 3. [Remix](https://remix.run/)
 4. [Express](https://expressjs.com/)

-All applications are created inside a monorepo, working in harmony and sharing common packages.
+All applications are created inside a monorepo (using [Turborepo](https://turbo.build/repo)), working in harmony and sharing common packages.

 To see step-by-step instructions for creating these apps, visit [Getting Started](https://www.code-shaper.dev/docs/getting-started/overview) in